 Plan your meals for the week; this makes it so much easier.

 BL: What words do you live by that help guide you on your path to greatness?

-Aya: In Proverbs 18, there is a verse that reads: “your gift will make room for you and put you in the presence of great men.”
+Aya: In Proverbs 18, there is a verse that reads: “Your gift will make room for you and put you in the presence of great men.”
 I am a living testament of this.
-I have it mounted on my wall to remind me to exercise my gift every day in order to find fulfillment, purpose and contentment in my work.
+I have it mounted on my wall to remind me to exercise my gift every day, in order to find fulfilment, purpose and contentment.

 BL: What would you say is your bigger vision?

 Aya: At the moment I am focused on opening my first Kitchen Studio in Khayelitsha, Cape Town.
 That is my next big dream and I am working incredibly hard to make sure I achieve it.
 Keep a look out……